csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

       - local accuracy - basically, explanation scores sum to original prediction
       - missingness - features with $x'_i=0$ have 0 impact
       - consistency - if a model changes so that some simplified input’s contribution increases or stays the same regardless of the other inputs, that input’s attribution should not decrease.
-  - interpretation: Given the current set of feature values, the contribution of a feature value to the difference between the actual prediction and the mean prediction is the estimated Shapley value.
+  - interpretation: Given the current set of feature values, the contribution of a feature value to the difference between the actual prediction and the mean prediction is the estimated Shapley value
   - recalculate via sampling other features in expectation
   - followup [propagating shapley values](https://arxiv.org/pdf/1911.11888.pdf) (chen, lundberg, & lee 2019) - can work with stacks of different models
 - [Explaining individual predictions when features are dependent: More accurate approximations to Shapley values](https://arxiv.org/abs/1903.10464) (aas et al. 2019) - tries to more accurately compute conditional expectation